Currencies

 This is the FX layer beneath DDD.

 DDD tracks USD stablecoin supply against U.S. M2.
-This board answers a different question: how on-chain fiat supply is split across currencies once it is already on public rails.
+This board answers a different question: how on-chain fiat supply is split across currencies once it is already visible on public networks.

-Together, the two views separate the stablecoin-to-M2 benchmark from the slower question of whether non-dollar fiat rails are starting to matter on-chain.
+Together, the two views separate the stablecoin-to-M2 benchmark from the slower question of whether non-dollar fiat currencies are starting to matter on-chain.

 Since the on-chain fiat layer is currently 99.7% USD-denominated, U.S. M2 is the relevant denominator for the DDD benchmark.
 That comparison does not claim stablecoins are part of M2.